-The business we acquired from ATI is also dependent upon the market for mobile, desktop and workstation PCs, the consumer electronics market and the markets for digital TVs, handheld devices, such as multimedia-enabled mobile phones, and game consoles.
+The business we acquired from ATI is also dependent upon the market for mobile and desktop PCs, the consumer electronics market and the markets for digital TVs, handheld devices, such as multimedia-enabled mobile phones, and game consoles.
 A market decline in any of these industries could cause the demand for our products to decrease and could have a material adverse effect on our results of operations.

 The growth of our business is also dependent on continued demand for our products from high-growth global markets.
+In 2006, sales of our products to high-growth markets such as China increased significantly compared to 2005, and these markets are an important area of future growth for us.
 If demand from these markets is below our expectations, sales of our products may not grow, and may even decrease, which would have a material adverse effect on us.